 Given the importance of religion to understanding the modern world we live in, taking courses or pursuing a minor in religious studies can be an excellent complement for any major.
 Students completing a minor will learn to:

-Requirements for the minor in religious studies include five credits in courses ranging from an introductory survey course to advanced work in the field, as well as three electives chosen from a wide variety of courses.
+Requirements for the minor in religious studies include five credits in courses ranging from an Introduction to Religious Studies course to advanced work in the field, as well as three electives chosen from a wide variety of courses.

 Seymour Library and Special Collections & Archives offer a wide range of resources for students in religious studies.
 The program is also supported by the Nixon Fund for Religious Life, which funds speakers; the Glossberg Visiting Israeli Scholar Program, which funds one scholar each year to teach a course in Jewish Studies; and the Barash and Rudman Funds for Judaic Studies, which support both student and faculty research.